 Elegant and unspoiled, Alentejo is an ideal destination for lovers of culture, wine, and cuisine.
-Planning what to do in three days in Alentejo can be a bit overwhelming but it is actually that perfect middle ground for an awesome short vacation.
+Planning what to do in three days in Alentejo can be overwhelming, but it is that perfect middle-ground for an awesome short vacation.
 Here's everything you need to know to visit the region with limited time.

-Spend the first night at the exclusive wine resort L'AND Vineyards which is located just one hour’s drive from the capital.
-This oenophile's dream resorts is the perfect haven for those keen to explore the countryside and find out more about Portuguese food and wine in a relaxing environment.
+Spend the first night at the exclusive wine resort L'AND Vineyards, located just one hour’s drive from the capital.
+This oenophile's dream resort is the perfect haven for those keen to explore the countryside and find out more about Portuguese food and wine in a relaxing environment.

 From the surrounding grape fields to the wine therapy spa by Caudalie, everything in it revolves around wine.
-As expected, it also offers several wine tasting experiences, all paired with a comprehensive explanation on the local production, grape varieties and wine-making processes implemented in the estate.
-Besides, there's a Complete Wine Experience Course available which will not only guide you through the basics of wine production and tasting, but wine pairing as well.
+As expected, it also offers several wine tasting experiences, all paired with a comprehensive explanation of the local production, grape varieties, and wine-making processes implemented in the estate.
+Besides, there's a Complete Wine Experience Course available that will guide you through the basics of wine production and tasting and wine pairing.

-At the in-house Michelin-starred restaurant the menu has incredible dishes and food is creative and finely crafted.
-The dining room is absolutely beautiful, sparse and comfortable, with dozens of Tom Dixon-designed pendant lamps.
+At the in-house Michelin-starred restaurant the menu has incredible dishes and the food is creative and finely crafted.
+The dining room is absolutely beautiful, sparse, and comfortable, with dozens of Tom Dixon-designed pendant lamps.

 ◈ Did you know?
 There are now 23 Michelin-starred restaurants in the country, a yearly growing number that only strengthens Portugal's soaring culinary reputation.

-Start your second day in Alentejo with a great breakfast and jump right into action.
-Get up close and personal with Alentejo's long-standing wine producing industry with a visit to Monte da Ravasqueira.
+Start your second day in Alentejo with a great breakfast and jump right into the action.
+Get up close and personal with Alentejo's long-standing wine-producing industry with a visit to Monte da Ravasqueira.
 This is just one of the many traditional wineries which have opened their doors to curious wine enthusiasts.

 ◈ Did you know?
 If you're traveling in a group of 10 or more, it is a great place for a gathering over a very nice meal.

-In the afternoon, take some time to explore Évora city center, a UNESCO Heritage site and Alentejo's main city and university town.
-Spend the night at local Convento do Espinheiro which was awarded first place among the best resort hotels in Spain and Portugal, according to T + L's readers in 2017.
+In the afternoon, take some time to explore Évora city center, a UNESCO Heritage Site, and Alentejo's main city and university town.
+Spend the night at local Convento do Espinheiro which was awarded first place among the best resort hotels in Spain and Portugal.

 With such a beautiful landscape, you have no choice but to take advantage of the great outdoors - a sprawl of plain and cork oak forests that stretch as far as the eye can see - the white-washed hilltop villages, and the incredible water reservoirs.

 Ride through glorious countryside to Herdade do Esporão for a visit and delicious lunch.
-This is a family owned winery originally founded in 1267, which includes vines, olive trees, a massive water reservoir, as well as archaeological monuments and an in-house museum.
-Esporão has several different brands within their portfolio - from wines to olive oils - all available to taste and buy (and splurge) at the wine cellar shop.
+This is a family-owned winery originally founded in 1267, which includes vines, olive trees, a massive water reservoir, as well as archaeological monuments, and an in-house museum.
+Esporão has several different brands within its portfolio - from wines to olive oils - all available to taste and buy (and splurge) at the wine cellar shop.